Fania/Thesis/readme.md

 - [X] Use Avant Garde font
 - [ ] double check hyperref links in pdf toc
 - [ ] Add stars line where appropriate (\spirals)
-- [ ] fix overflow of minicontents for each chapter
+- [X] fix overflow of minicontents for each chapter
 - [ ] make sure I mention everything covered in foundations in the lit review
 - [ ] add some \nameref{ch:test} references instead of just \ref{}
 - [ ] add margin notes for references to my publications
 - [ ] Boden argues ??
 Boden argued ??
-- [ ] Redesign chapter title pages (put toc on new page)
+- [X] Redesign chapter title pages (put toc on new page)
 - [ ] Redesign part title pages (fonts?)
 - [ ] Check spelling of Web/web and Internet/internet
-- [ ] TODO add new spiral for techno-practice
+- [X] TODO add new spiral for techno-practice
+- [ ] Set caption font to sans serif?